Positive Intervention for Children Affected by Domestic Abuse (PICADA)

 - Through intervention at the child’s level, help children to begin to heal by providing them with the opportunity to attend groups.

 - Engage and support mothers to validate, inform, and support their children’s healing.

 - Address the intergenerational effects of violence and to impact the values and beliefs that enable violence, power, and control to occur in families, the community, and society as a whole.

 - While both women and men can experience domestic abuse, the theoretical underpinning of the group model is based on the understanding that women are more likely than men to experience domestic abuse and to experience severe and/or repeated incidents of violence and abuse.
 This said, where possible, the children’s group should have at least one male facilitator to provide a positive role model to the children as well as demonstrating respectful working relationships between the genders.

 - Women and children should be able to live their lives free of violence and abuse.

 - The safety and well-being of children and their mothers is of paramount importance when offering this service.

-- The service provided is nurturing, non-judgmental and well-informed.
+- The service provided is nurturing, non-judgemental, and well-informed.

-- Research and evaluation is valued as a means of ensuring an effective, quality service.
+- Research and evaluation are valued as a means of ensuring an effective, quality service.